ncph/ncph3/README.md

 project.
 This is the third version of the ncph, but the first version to use web playback and clip randomization.

+## Contributing

+ncph3 uses the [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml) and the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.xml).
+The Closure Linter can be used to check and fix JavaScript style problems.

+In general, follow [these rules](http://chris.beams.io/posts/git-commit/) when writing commit messages.

 ## Copying

 Copyright (C) 2016 ncph Authors